noam-io/lemma-ios/README.md

 ```
 to your ```Podfile```.

-Then run:
+Then run (if you do not have [ideo-pods](https://github.com/ideo/ideo-pods), this still works):
 ```bash
 pod install
 ```
 and you'll be all set up!

-Alternatively, you can add IDNoamLemma.h and IDNoamLemma.m to your project, and make sure you have [SocketRocket](https://github.com/square/SocketRocket) and [CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket).
+Alternatively, you can add `IDNoamLemma.h` and `IDNoamLemma.m` to your project, and make sure you have [SocketRocket](https://github.com/square/SocketRocket) and [CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket).
 Add the following line to your code and you are ready to go:

 ```objc
 #import "IDNoamLemma.h"